phhpro/atomchat/README.md

 ### Languages

 The script attempts to auto-detect the user's language preference and checks if a translation exists.
 If so, the interface will use that language.
 Else, the value of `$lang_def` is applied.

-Translations can be added by making a copy of `en.php` in the `lang` folder and renaming it, e.g. `sv.php` for Swedish, and then translating the strings.
-You are welcome to submit your translation to the script's repository.
+Refer to `TRANSLATE` if you want to add a new translation.

 ### Limitations And Issues